Some useful post-operative advice

 Circulation and strength exercises

 Detailed below are exercises that you can practise with the guidance of your physiotherapist.
 It is important to keep your circulation moving.
-Vigorous, rhythmic pumping of the muscles in the lower leg will help you to do this.
+Vigorous, rhythmic pumping of the calf muscles in the lower leg will help you to do this.
 See in particular the first two exercises below.

 Exercises following total hip replacement